Pressio/SHAW/docs/content/index.rst

             with high-accuracy requires a large computational cost.

-            *This project contributes to the field by providing an open-source C++ code to simulate elastic shear waves in an axi-symmetric domain.*
+            *This project contributes to the field by providing an open-source C++ code to simulate the generation and propagation of (elastic) shear waves in an axi-symmetric domain.*

         .. container:: m-col-l-3 m-push-l-1